socketsupply/sockets.sh/src/docs/guide-fte.md

   <div class="content">
    <div data-content="subprocess">
      <label>Sub Process</label>
-     <p>Some apps that do computationally intensive work and may want to move that logic into a sub process.
-That sub process will be piped to the render process, so it can be any language.</p>
+     <p>Some apps do computationally intensive work and may want to move that logic into a sub-process.
+That sub-process will be piped to the render process, so it can be any language.</p>
    </div>
    <div data-content="ui">
      <label>User Interface</label>
-     <p>This is what you see on your screen when you open an app either on your phone or your destkop.</p>
+     <p>This is what you see on your screen when you open an app either on your phone or your desktop.</p>
    </div>
    <div data-content="socket">
      <label>Socket Runtime</label>
      <p>The Socket CLI tool builds and packages and manages your application's assets.
-The runtime abstracts the operating systems details so you can focus on building your app.</p>
+The runtime abstracts the details of the operating system so you can focus on building your app.</p>
    </div>
    <div data-content="js">
      <label>JavaScript</label>